tsmoreland/base64.java/README.md

 If input file isn't provided then either read from stdin or may clipboard.

 It's likely there will be minimal checks at best for file size, it is attempting to stream for files so that may work out but for anything else the file is read in chunks but the encoded or decoded result will be in memory

+## Maven Wrapper

+maven wrapper path .mvn is no longer in source control, it can be re-created using mvn wrapper:wrapper